Hillary Clinton Slams Donald Trump For Using A Foreign Power To Win An Election ‘Again’

-Hillary Clinton blasted Donald Trump after the president’s attorney Rudy Giuliani admitted that he had asked the Ukraine government to look into former Vice President Joe Biden in order to discredit his campaign for president.
+Hillary Clinton blasted Donald Trump after the president’s attorney, Rudy Giuliani, admitted that he had asked the Ukraine government to look into former Vice President Joe Biden in order to discredit his campaign for president.

-The former secretary of state tweeted on Friday a link to a video of Giuliani speaking with CNN’s Chris Cuomo on Thursday about whether or not he had spoken to Ukraine in order to urge them to investigate Biden and his son Hunter.
-At first, in the video, Giuliani denies having done so, but later admitted that “of course” he had.
-The attorney’s admission has raised eyebrows and shocked lawmakers who see the admission as an attempt to manipulate an American election.
+On Friday, the former secretary of state tweeted a link to a video documenting Giuliani’s discussion that took place on September 19 with CNN’s Chris Cuomo.
+The conversation centered on whether or not he had spoken to Ukraine in order to urge the country to investigate Biden and his son Hunter.
+At first, Giuliani denied having done so but later contradicted himself during the interview, stating that “of course” he had.
+The attorney’s admission has raised eyebrows and has shocked lawmakers who see that admission as an attempt to manipulate an American election.

 “The president asked a foreign power to help him win an election.
 Again,” she wrote.